ShreeOcean/firebaseAuthPhoneNumOTP/README.md

  The above piece of code needed to be writen on login activity.

 Also see the commit to know how logged in session can be implemented with Shared Preference.

+This demo Firebase Phone Auth is completed as based on OTP authentication, where it includes logged in session using both inbuilt firebase funtions and shared preference.
+Hopefully this will help anyone looking for such way of authentication.
+Happy coding ;)